Offerings

 Skills & Behavioral Modalities (CBT + DBT)

-Optional Integrations
+Optional Additions

-Insight Through Archetypes & Symbols
+Further Insight Through Archetypes & Symbols

 These practices use symbolic systems to explore the human psyche and support personal growth.
-Archetypal astrology blends traditional techniques with Jungian perspectives, offering insight into life patterns and recurring themes.
-Jungian Tarot interprets the cards as archetypal symbols reflecting the unconscious, facilitating self-reflection, shadow integration, and narrative exploration.
+Archetypal Astrology blends traditional techniques with Jungian perspectives, offering insight into life patterns and recurring themes.
+Jungian-Informed Tarot interprets the cards as archetypal symbols reflecting the unconscious, facilitating self-reflection, shadow integration, and narrative exploration.
 In therapy, these tools enhance insight, foster awareness of inner dynamics, and support the process of individuation—helping clients engage with their inner world in a structured, psychologically grounded way.

 Ancient Body & Energy Healing